cvitter/Riak-TS-Data-Modeling/Why Use Quanta At All.md

 +----------------+----------------+------------+--------------------------+--------------------+
 ```

-Notice that the output of the select statement is ordered by ``` CartId ``` and ``` ItemId ``` columns (the local key) which is how the records are phyically sorted on disk. ``` ORDER BY ``` is scheduled to be added in Riak TS 1.5 which will allow you to change the ordering of your result set using columns that are not part of the key.
+Notice that the output of the select statement is ordered by ``` CartId ``` and ``` ItemId ``` columns (the local key) which is how the records are physically sorted on disk. ``` ORDER BY ``` is scheduled to be added in Riak TS 1.5 which will allow you to change the ordering of your result set using columns that are not part of the key.
 The following example (which will only work in Riak TS 1.5+) orders the result set by the time that the item was added to the shopping cart:

 ```
 SELECT * FROM ShoppingCartItem WHERE CartId = 'ShoppingCart0001' ORDER BY ItemAdded DESC;